 No. 13 UCLA preparing without Muhammad

-Coach Ben Howland says the star recruit is able to shoot the ball and physically there's "a possibility for sure'' that he could be ready by Friday.
+Coach Ben Howland said Monday the star recruit is able to shoot the ball and "Physically, there's a possibility for sure" that he could be ready by Friday.
 But Muhammad has been given no timeline for a resolution of the NCAA investigation involving alleged improper benefits he received in his recruitment from boosters of his Las Vegas AAU program.

 Muhammad was one of the nation's mostly highly sought-after recruits last spring when he chose UCLA over Kentucky and Duke.